When you hear the word “PROCESSED,” what jumps to your mind?

 - This is because the more you fill your body with the processed foods or “Junk Foods,” the more your body wants it.
 The quantity of sugar that these processed foods contain cause our bodies to become addicted to it.
 Just like nicotine, the concept of addiction can become very scary in a short amount of time.
 Have a craving for something sweet- try something else like frozen fruit, pure dark cacao, honey and yogurt, anything but the junk food.

-- Use Whole Wheat Flour in your baking/cooking instead of white all-purpose flour.
+- Try using Whole Wheat Flour in your baking/cooking instead of white refined flour.

 - Whole wheat flour can be more dense and some recipes may need to be modified.
-Look at the above table for reasons why to love whole wheat vs white flour.
+I also recommend using half whole wheat and half AP flour so your recipes don’t dry out too much.

 Like This Post?